-Since 2013 the ESA Foundation has supported Extra Life, a 24-hour video game marathon and fundraiser that has raised more than $14 million for medical research and treatment at Children’s Miracle Network (CMN) Hospitals across North America since its inception.
-Extra Life 2014 featured a new ESA Foundation Challenge, which awarded grants to the top two participating CMN Hospitals based on their fundraising totals.
-Extra Life 2015 will take place on November 7.
+Since 2013, the ESA Foundation has supported Extra Life, a 24-hour video game marathon and fundraiser that has raised over $20 million for medical research and treatment at Children’s Miracle Network (CMN) Hospitals across North America.
+This year, ESA Foundation will continue to offer the ESA Foundation Extra Life Challenge, which awards grants to the top two participating CMN Hospitals based on their fundraising totals.
+Last year, the challenge helped raise more than $8 million.